Beyond Statistical Similarity: Rethinking Metrics for Deep Generative Models in Engineering Design: Introduction

 We broadly divide metrics into five categories which each address an important facet of engineering design.
-The first of these is similarity, the class of metric commonly used to evaluate DGMs.
+The first of these is similarity, the class of metrics commonly used to evaluate DGMs.
 Though often overused, similarity is still important, and we present several perspectives and metrics to consider various aspects of similarity.
-The second category is diversity and novelty, the idea that generated designs are often desired to be unique and varied.
-Since novelty is often valued in design tasks, models should accordingly be evaluated on their ability to generate novel and varied designs.
-The third category is constraint satisfaction, the idea that generated designs must often adhere to a set of explicit or implicit constraints in order to be considered a valid design.
-The fourth is design performance, the idea that generated designs often have associated functional performance attributes that designers want to optimize.
-Designers may also want generated designs to meet specific performance targets, necessitating a related set of metrics pertaining to performance target achievement.
+The second category is design exploration, the idea that generated designs are often desired to be unique and varied.
+The third category is constraint satisfaction, the idea that generated designs must often adhere to a set of explicit or implicit constraints to be considered a valid design.
+The fourth is design quality, the idea that generated designs often have associated functional performance attributes that designers want to optimize.
 Finally, the last category is conditioning, the idea that conditional generative models should respect and adhere to their conditioning information.
-There are several broader areas of DGM evaluation that we deem out of scope and do not cover.
-These areas include computational cost, data requirements, memory requirements, bias and fairness, and privacy.
-Additionally, although we discuss a wide variety of evaluation criteria within the five focus areas, this is not an exhaustive review.
+Although we discuss a wide variety of evaluation criteria within the five focus areas, this is not an exhaustive review.
+There are other aspects of DGM performance and evaluation techniques that are particularly important in design, such as latent space disentanglement and human evaluation, which we discuss in Appendix~\ref{sec:misc}.
+This appendix also lists other common considerations for DGMs broadly, which may also be relevant in design problems.